eriqande/SNPcontam/not-package/readings-etc/articles-to-read-and-cite.md

 * *A Novel Method for Detecting Contaminated Samples Based on Illumina Sequencing Data* http://www.ijbbb.org/papers/322-E0014.pdf  Model for detecting contamination using mappability of sites and SNP sites on the X and Y chromosomes.

+* *Source-Sink Estimates of Genetic Introgression Show Influence of Hatchery Strays on Wild Chum Salmon Populations in Prince William Sound, Alaska* http://www.plosone.org/article/info%3Adoi%2F10.1371%2Fjournal.pone.0081916#pone-0081916-t002  Study from the Alaska Department of Fish and Game.
+They used an MCMC model and microsatellites to identify contaminated samples.
+The two methods were not very consistent.
+The methods were used for quality control, so they did not run simulations or test to determine the accuracy of either method.